Chat Icon

 Skilled Worker Visa Requirements for Sponsored Employees

-Once you have your sponsor licence, the workers you sponsor must meet:
+Once you have your sponsor licence, the workers you sponsor must meet the points-based system requirement of a minimum of 50 points.

 Exceptions and Discounts